tTrmc/dotz/SECURITY.md

 ### Security Features

-- dotkeep operates locally and only syncs when explicitly requested
+- loom operates locally and only syncs when explicitly requested
 - No automatic cloud syncing without user consent
 - Git-based versioning provides audit trail of all changes
 - Symlink-based approach preserves file permissions

 ## Scope

-This security policy applies to the dotkeep project hosted at https://github.com/tTrmc/dotkeep.
+This security policy applies to the loom project hosted at https://github.com/tTrmc/loom.

-Thank you for helping keep dotkeep secure!
+Thank you for helping keep loom secure!